 Vector art works best for screen printing.
 Vector art lets us resize your image and separate colors for printing without compromising quality and clarity.
-To use your art, we need it to meet the following specifications:
+To use your artwork, it must meet the following specifications:

 - File types must be eps, ai or pdf (these are vector files)

 - All fonts must be converted to outlines

 Please Note: Creating and/or scanning an image and then putting it into an eps, ai or pdf file doesn’t make it a usable vector file.
 If you don’t have true vector files, your artwork will need to be fully recreated.
 Don’t worry—we can do that for you, but there are additional charges for recreating artwork.
 Please contact the Art Department for more information on your specific design needs.

 See our T-shirt art location guide to help you properly identify placement.
 Click image to enlarge.

 Art Guidelines for Embroidery